wasi-master/bengali-word-scripts/README.md

 ## License

-The project is licenses [GPL-v3](https://www.gnu.org/licenses/gpl-3.0.en.html "The GNU General Public License is a free, copyleft license for software and other kinds of works.
+The project is licensed [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html "The GNU General Public License is a free, copyleft license for software and other kinds of works.
 The licenses for most software and other practical works")

 ## Contributing